Universality of Lipschitz quotients and the curve-flat index: Introduction

-The third main theorem of this article contributes to the theory of universality of Lipschitz quotients by showing that there is no universal compact metric space for Lipschitz quotients onto compact spaces.

-\begin{thmx} There does not exist a compact metric space $K$ such that every compact metric space $M$ is a Lipschitz quotient of $K$. \end{thmx}

-The key ingredient in the proof of Theorem \ref{Main_Theorem_3} is a transfinite version of the fact that Lipschitz quotients of compact purely $1$-unrectifiable metric spaces are also purely $1$-unrectifiable, a result of independent interest (see Proposition \ref{Prop:technical_ineq_quotients} and Corollary \ref{Corollary:Quotient_of_p1u_is_p1u}).
-This implies that, for compact spaces, the curve-flat index $\alpha_{cf}(M)$ can only decrease when taking Lipschitz quotients, which, together with Theorem \ref{Main_Theorem_2} show that such a universal compact metric space would have uncountable curve-flat index.
+We find it helpful to start here, mainly for two reasons: in the first place, the first order result contains the core ideas used in the general compact case, which is considerably more intricate.
+On the other hand, Theorem \ref{Main_Theorem_3_finiteorder_CF} is of independent interest in the study of curve-flat quotients, along the lines of the recent publications \cite{AGPP22,Flo+24}.
+Indeed, in \cite[Remark 6.9]{Flo+24} it was asked whether every (compact) metric space can be realized as the curve-flat quotient of another (compact) metric space.
+The combination of Theorems \ref{Main_Theorem_4_compacthighordercf} and \ref{Main_Theorem_3_finiteorder_CF} provides an almost complete answer to this question.

+Theorems \ref{Main_Theorem_4_compacthighordercf} and \ref{Main_Theorem_3_finiteorder_CF} are proved using a new construction that we call the \emph{gapped graph} of a metric space.
+This is partly inspired by the \emph{cobweb} of a metric space, as defined in \cite[Section 6]{BanVovWoj11}, though there are several key differences in our approach.
+In our case, we start with a snowflake-like distortion of the metric space $M$, to which we attach segments with gaps (called \emph{gapped segments}) that encode the original metric.
+If done suitably, this increases the complexity of the curve-fragment structure while preserving properties like density character or compactness.
+In the high-order construction we attach inductively defined compact metric spaces with high curve-flat index, instead of gapped segments; this allows us to increase the curve-flat index of the resulting metric space to any given countable ordinal.

-The paper is organized as follows: Section \ref{Prelim} contains basic preliminary definitions and results used throughout the article, including notions related to curve-flat functions and Lipschitz quotients.
-In Section \ref{Section:Finite_order} we prove Theorem \ref{Main_Theorem_1}, and in Section \ref{Section:High_order} we modify the construction of the previous section to deal with the high order curve-flat quotients in the compact setting, thus obtaining Theorem \ref{Main_Theorem_2}.
-Finally, in Section \ref{Section:Lipschitz_quotients} we focus on Lipschitz quotients of compact spaces and show that they preserve pure $1$-unrectifiablity in a transfinite sense, leading to the proof of Theorem \ref{Main_Theorem_3}.
+The paper is organized as follows: Section \ref{Prelim} contains preliminary definitions and results used throughout the article, including notions related to curve-flat functions and Lipschitz quotients.
+In Section \ref{Section:Univ_Lips_Quotients_Sep} we construct the space SUT and prove Theorem \ref{Main_Theorem_1_SUT}.
+In Section \ref{Section:Lipschitz_quotients} we focus on the compact case, showing that the curve-flat index is preserved through Lipschitz quotients, leading to the proof of Theorem \ref{Main_Theorem_index_through_quotients}.
+In this section we also show how Theorems \ref{Main_Theorem_index_through_quotients} and \ref{Main_Theorem_4_compacthighordercf} (proven later) are sufficient to prove Theorem \ref{Main_Theorem_2_nocompactSUT}.
+In Section \ref{Section:Finite_order} we show Theorem \ref{Main_Theorem_3_finiteorder_CF}, and in Section \ref{Section:High_order} we modify the construction of the previous section to deal with the high order curve-flat quotients in the compact setting, thus obtaining Theorem \ref{Main_Theorem_4_compacthighordercf}.
+We conclude the paper with some open questions.